Next workshop: August 16-21, 2020, at Chico Hot Springs

-The Elk River Arts Workshop embodies the idea that deep, communal experiences with the wild open the door to creativity.
-We bring together some of the most celebrated nature writers in the United States and students who are serious about fostering a connection with the environment in their writing, at Chico Hot Springs, a historic retreat 40 miles from Yellowstone National Park.
+The Elk River Writers Workshop embodies the idea that deep, communal experiences with the wild open the door to creativity.
+We bring together some of the most celebrated nature writers in the United States with students who are serious about fostering a connection with the environment in their writing.
+It all happens at Chico Hot Springs, a historic retreat just north of Yellowstone National Park.

-Our workshop takes place in one of the most wild and beautiful settings in the country, which has inspired the work of conservationists, writers and artists for decades.
-During our five-day workshop, we offer critiques of student writing, excursions in and around Yellowstone National Park, and a chance to join a community of writers, artists and conservationists who are attempting to tackle climate change in their lives and art.
+Our workshop takes place in one of the most wild and beautiful settings in the country, a place which has inspired the work of conservationists, writers and artists for over a century.
+During our five-day workshop, we offer critiques of students’ writing, excursions in and around Paradise Valley, and a chance to join a community of writers, artists and conservationists who are attempting to tackle climate change in their lives and art.

-Workshop classes take place in the mornings at Chico Hot Springs and are limited to 10 students in each genre: poetry, fiction and nonfiction.
+Workshop classes take place in the mornings at Chico Hot Springs and are limited to 10 students each.
 In the afternoons, students may select from a menu of excursions with experts in local ecology, wildlife and archaeology.
-In addition to feedback on manuscripts, students have a chance to interact with established writers, agents and editors at evening readings, panels and during excursions.

 Explore your wild with the Elk River Writers Workshop!